Arav810/Types-of-RAG/hybridsearrag/README.md

 # Hybrid Search RAG

 ## What this does
 Implements a hybrid retrieval pipeline that combines **dense semantic search** and **sparse keyword search (BM25)** using Pinecone and LangChain.
-This approach retrieves documents that are both semantically similar AND lexically relevant to the query — outperforming either method alone.
+This approach retrieves documents that are both semantically similar and lexically relevant to the query, outperforming either method alone.

 ## Why Hybrid Search?
 - **Dense only**: finds semantically similar results but may miss exact keyword matches